 Alternative shells (e.g., Bash, Zsh) are available as packages; see pkg_add(1) and chsh(1) .

 Recommendation: Do not change root’s shell to a package-provided shell.
-Non-base shells live under /usr/local/bin
+Non-base shells live under /usr/local/bin, which may be unavailable in a limited-recovery scenario.
+The base ksh(1)

-resides in /bin
+resides in /bin.

 # Install common alternative shells (from a regular account via doas(1))